splitice/logstash-role/README.md

 Requirements
 ------------

-On Debian OS family, **python-pycurl** and **python-apt** are required to deal with apt Ansible modules.
-The role already take care of these dependencies, you can disable this behavior with `--skip-tags=logstash_req`.

 **Java** should be present on the nodes machines in order to run Logstash.
 This role does not install Java.

+On Debian OS family, **python-pycurl** and **python-apt** are required to deal with apt Ansible modules.
+The role already take care of these dependencies.

 Example Playbooks
 ----------------